vanjac/Minus/language.md

 Once a Minus program has been preprocessed, execution begins starting with the first line of the program.
 These are the words understood by the interpreter.
 - `123` adds the number 123 to the stack.
 Numbers can have negative signs and decimal points in them.
 - `;` removes the top number on the stack.
 - `+varName` creates a variable named `varName` in the current namespace, and sets its value to the top number on the stack, without removing it.
+Two variables of the same name cannot exist in the same namespace, but can exist in different namespaces - in this case, the variable in the highest-numbered namespace is used.
-- `=varName` sets the value of an already-existing variable in any namespace to the top number on the stack, without removing it.
+- `=varName` sets the value of an already-existing variable to the top number on the stack, without removing it.
-- `varName` adds the value of the variable, found in any namespace, to the stack.
+- `varName` adds the value of the variable to the stack.
 - `{` increments the namespace counter by 1.
-Before execution continues, `|` lines are searched for in the current namespace (but not subnamespaces) - see below.
+Before execution continues, `|` lines are searched for in the current namespace (but not subnamespaces) and executed - see below.
-- `}` decrements the namespace counter by one, and deletes all variables associated with the namespace.
+- `}` decrements the namespace counter by 1, and deletes all variables associated with the namespace.
 - `|` indicates that from here to the beginning of the line should be the first code run in this namespace.
-There can be multiple of these lines.
+There can be any number of these lines in a namespace.
 - `@` adds the program counter position to the stack.
 - `!` removes the top number on the stack and sets the program counter to that position.
 The first word there is skipped before execution continues.
 - `-` removes two stack items and subtracts the second from the first.
+The result is then added to the stack.
 - `/` removes two stack items and divides the first by the second.
+The result is then added to the stack.
 - `%` removes two stack items and finds the remainder when the first is divided by the second.
+The result is then added to the stack.
 - `>` removes two stack items and adds a non-zero value if the first is greater than the second - otherwise it adds 0.
 - `?` removes three stack items.
 If the first is non-zero, it adds the second back onto the stack - otherwise it adds the third.
 - `.` removes the top stack item, allocates that many Numbers' worth of memory, and adds a pointer to the stack.
 All pointers are in increments of Number-sizes.
-- `,` removes a pointer from the stack and frees the memory it points to.
+- `,` frees the memory the top number in the stack points to.
+Nothing is removed from the stack.
-- `..` removes a pointer and a number to the stack, and `realloc`'s the memory at that pointer to be the specified size.
-It adds a new pointer or the same pointer back onto the stack.
+- `..` removes a pointer and a number from the stack, and `realloc`'s the memory at that pointer to be the specified size.
+It adds either a new pointer or the same pointer to the resized memory back onto the stack.
-- `^` removes a pointer from the stack and gets the number value at that memory location.
+- `^` removes a pointer from the stack and adds the number value at that memory location to the stack.
 1 is a special location - `^ 1` returns the next character on the input stream. `^ 0` causes an error.
-- `:` removes a pointer and a number to the stack and puts the number at that memory location.
+- `:` removes a pointer and a number to the stack and stores the number at that memory location.
 The number is then added back onto the stack.
 1 and 2 are special locations - `: 1 value` sends a character to the output stream, and `: 2 value` sends a character to the error stream. `: 0 value` causes an error.